NSC15/thoresby_vale_park/README.md

 I want to be able to navigate easily through the website with a simple functional Navigation to find extra information.
 I want to be able to contact the park regards any further queries in the future.
 I want a contact form so that i can ask any questions and/or book for a holiday.
+Details of surrounding attractions and services to the park also detailed for the user.

 ## Design

 ### Colour Scheme

-The site consists are four colours all nicely matched together using Coolors - these colours i feel were great at setting the theme of a nature based service, whilst also maintaining a sleek website to keep site visitors engaged.
+The site consists are four colours all nicely matched together using Coolors - these colours i feel were great at setting the theme of a countryside based service, whilst also maintaining a sleek website to keep site visitors engaged.

 ![](assets/images/colours.png)